jlee1-made/fixture-graph/README.md

 I may well never do any of this but:

-- Suspect there is a bug where arrows are shown as bidirectional even when they're not

 - Make the rules used to combine arrows controllable from command line.
   Possibly by entity type as well as just for all arrows?